 Impact Rate: percentage of the total income that came from edrone's features.

 Repeat Rate: percentage of customers in the database that made more than one purchase within the last 12 months, excluding multiple purchases made on the same day.

 CLV (Customer Lifetime Value): represents the total amount of money a customer is expected to spend in your store during their lifetime.

-Subscribers Growth: Increase in your email and push subscriber base, expressed in absolute numbers.
+Subscribers Increment: Increase in your email and push subscriber base, expressed in absolute numbers.

-Cards are calculated based on the last 30 days, and compared to the previous period.
-For example, if you view your dashboard on June 30th, the cards will show you metrics from June 1st to June 30th and on the bottom of the card ("vs Last Month") these will be compared to the period from May 2nd to May 31st.
+For example, if you view your dashboard on June 30th, the cards will show you metrics from June 1st to June 30th, and on the bottom of the card ("vs Last Month") these will be compared to the period from May 2nd to May 31st.
 The variation from one period to the other will be shown in percentages, with green arrows signaling an increase and red arrows signaling a decrease.